wso2/demo-open-banking.github.io/concepts.md

 Data Recipients (DRs) can create applications to facilitate banking services exposed via Bank APIs.

-Before getting DRs connected with the Data Holders (banks) and onboard, they are subjected to thorough verification.
+The DRs are subject to thorough verification before connecting them with the banks/Data Holders.
 This verification includes a comprehensive sign-up process at the API Store, the developer portal of WSO2 Open Banking.
-For a DR to start providing open banking services, it has to be registered under ACCC.
+For a DR to start providing open banking services, it has to be registered under the Australian Competition and Consumer Commission (ACCC).

 ## APIs